-ASC 820, Fair Value Measurements and Disclosure, ("ASC 820") defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+ASC 820, Fair Value Measurements and Disclosure, ("ASC 820") defines fair value as the price that would be received upon the sale of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 ASC 820 clarifies that fair value should be based on the assumptions market participants would use when pricing an asset or liability and establishes a fair value hierarchy that prioritizes the information used to develop those assumptions.
 The fair value hierarchy gives the highest priority to quoted prices available in active markets (i.e., observable inputs) and the lowest priority to data lacking transparency (i.e., unobservable inputs).
 Additionally, ASC 820 requires an entity to consider all aspects of nonperformance risk, including the entity's own credit standing, when measuring fair value of a liability.

 ASC 820 establishes a three level hierarchy to be used when measuring and disclosing fair value.
-An instrument's categorization within the fair value hierarchy is based on the lowest level of significant input to its valuation.
 Following is a description of the three levels: